futoin/specs/draft/ftn5_iface_http_integration.md

 *Example: "https://api.example.com/futoin/some.interface.name/1.0/someFunc?**param1=val1&param2=val2**"*

 ## 3.3.
-Rules for representing objects and arrays in query string and multi-part form data
+Objects and arrays in query string and multi-part form data

-Note: the specifications uses unreserved by URI [RFC3986][] character classes to avoid extra coding needed.

-JSON object is a tree-like structure.
-Each parent node is marked as object by added dot "." as separator right after parent node name.

-JSON array is marked by adding plus sign "+" right after parent node name.

-The function parameters object type is implicitly assumed and leading "." is forbidden.

-Example:

-        {
-            "tree" : {
-                "subtree" : {
-                    "node1" : "val1"
-                },
-                "node2" : "val2",
-                "array" : [
-                    "item1",
-                    {
-                        "node3" : "val3"
-                    }
-                ]
-            }
-        }

-would be coded as:

-        tree.subtree.node1=val1
-        tree.node2=val2
-        tree.array+=item1
-        tree.array+.node3=val3
+GET method and multi-part form data do no provide ability to code all possible FutoIn request parameters.
+Only string parameters can be passed through this way.

 ## 3.4.
 Conflicts in passed parameters